 - All the major tourist spots are on your doorstep

 - The neighborhood is walkable for the most part

 - Extremely crowded especially during the peak summer season

 - The metro does not serve the Centro Storico which makes travel further afield more time consuming

 Located in Rome, a few steps from Pantheon and 250 m from Piazza Navona, The Pantheon Iconic Rome Hotel features a panoramic terrace with views of the Pantheon and a bar.
 All air-conditioned, rooms come with a flat-screen TV with satellite channels, Nespresso coffee machine, Acqua di Parma toiletries, and a wardrobe.

 This former monastery overlooks a peaceful courtyard where an American buffet breakfast is served each morning.
 During warm weather, breakfast can be enjoyed out in the courtyard with a fountain, palm trees, and tables and chairs.
 Ponte Sisto Hotel is less than a 10-minute walk from Piazza Navona and 500 m from the tram and bus stops in Largo Argentina.

 BUDGET – Hotel Barrett

-Featuring free WiFi throughout and spacious air-conditioned rooms, Hotel Barrett is set opposite Torre Argentina in the historical centre of Rome.
-Rooms here include a flat-screen TV, a coffee machine with free coffee pods, and a well stocked minibar with free snacks and drinks which are refilled daily.
+Featuring free WiFi throughout and spacious air-conditioned rooms, Hotel Barrett is set opposite Torre Argentina in the historical center of Rome.
+Rooms here include a flat-screen TV, a coffee machine with free coffee pods, and a well-stocked minibar with free snacks and drinks which are refilled daily.